Roll20/roll20-character-sheets/Savage Worlds - Graph Paper/readme.md

 The character sheet is compiled from [Pug](https://pugjs.org/api/getting-started.html) templates with [SCSS/SASS](https://sass-lang.com/guide) (LibSass).
 You need both in order to contribute; do not directly modify the compiled HTML and CSS files because these changes will be overwritten!
 Use the `browser_preview.html` to get a local preview without the need to open Roll20 (non-functional, of course).

 ### Contribution Guidelines
-* Make sure to always delete `@charset "UTF-8";` from the compiled CSS!
-Roll20 will not load it otherwise.
+* Make sure to always delete `@charset "UTF-8";` from the compiled CSS; Roll20 will not load it otherwise
-* Make sure the compiled HTML has an Unix line ending.
+* Make sure the compiled HTML has an Unix line ending
-* The default `font-size` is `10px` optimized for 1440p or better resolutions, but keep 1080p in mind.
+* The default `font-size` is `10px` optimized for 1440p or better resolutions, but keep 1080p in mind
-* Follow the 8×8 pixel grid (starting top-left).
-The height of each block must be a multiple of 8!
+* Follow the 8×8 pixel grid (starting top-left); the height of each block must be a multiple of 8
-* The devil is in the detail.
-Align and size all elements as precisely as possible (Chrome leads).
+* The devil is in the detail; align and size all elements as precisely as possible (Chrome leads)
-* Use [Block Element Modifiers](http://getbem.com/naming/) to name CSS classes.
-Avoid redundancies as much as reasonable.
+* Use [Block Element Modifiers](http://getbem.com/naming/) to name CSS classes; avoid redundancies as much as reasonable
-* Use sheetworkers instead of auto-calculating fields.
+* Use sheetworkers instead of auto-calculating fields
-* Always go the "extra mile".
+* Always go the "extra mile"

 ### Translations
 Most of the sheet's strings can be changed via the translation.json.
 However, some strings need to be manually changed by the GM due to the renaming feature for Traits.
 Note that certain sheetworker scripts depend on English strings, such as the die codes (e.g. d4, d6, ...) for parsers.
 If you use [Roll20's translation generation](https://roll20.zendesk.com/hc/en-us/articles/360037773493-Character-Sheet-Translation#CharacterSheetTranslation-StepTwo,GeneratingtheTranslationFile) feature `i18nOutput`, make sure to add the following pairs afterward since they will not be automatically included.
 Order alphabetically and use `&nbsp;` for trailing whitespaces.
 Put CSS adjustments due to differing word lengths in `_translation_overrides.scss`.